ntoll/ntoll.github.io/posts/why-computers-3.md

 Yet if we agree the on/off states of the switches represent the true/false values of propositions "A" and "B" and the on/off status of the light represents a resulting logical outcome (true/false) then the behaviour of the first circuit undoubtedly mirrors the truth table for "and".
-Thus the circuit is able to represent the rules associated with a logical "and" operation.
-It's not logic that makes the circuit behave in this way (it's actually physics!), but because we play along in a game where physical states mirror and thus accurately represent logical ones, then the circuit acquires an additional layer of meaning in terms of the rules of logic.
+Remember, it's not logic that makes the circuit behave in this way (it's actually physics!), but because we play along in a game where physical states mirror and thus accurately represent logical ones, then the circuit acquires an additional layer of meaning in terms of the rules of logic.

-This is the "why" of the logical circuit: a human gets to say what the behaviour of a physical object apparently represents.
+This is the "why" of the logical circuit: a human is needed to understand what the behaviour of a physical object apparently represents.
 Without the meaningful human-ascribed behaviour there is just an object described by physics.

-Here's another instance of this phenomenon: there is no physical law described by science that explains why green means "go" and red means "stop" at traffic lights - yet the traffic lights are very much a physical system that can be described by physics.
-If meaning is involved, then humans and their cultueal norms are needed to make sense of it to explain what it represents.
+Here's another instance of this phenomenon: there is no physical law described by science that explains why green means "go" and red means "stop" at traffic lights - yet the traffic lights are very much a physical system that can be described by science.
+If meaning is involved, then humans and their cultural norms are needed to make sense of it to explain what it represents.

 Teleology (using meaningful purpose or design to explain phenomena) isn't a